Geology of the Cotswolds

 Cotswolds Geomorphology

-The most extensive younger deposits include the river terrace complexes of the Severn, Upper Thames and the Warwickshire and Wiltshire Avons.
-Most of these were laid down during glacial Stages, with some during interglacials.
+The most extensive younger deposits include the river terrace complexes of the Severn, Upper Thames, and the Warwickshire and Wiltshire Avons.
+Most of these were laid down during glacial stages, with some during interglacials.
 Till and associated glacio-fluvial and meltwater lake deposits from the Anglian Glaciation (480,000 – 430,000 years Before Present) are present in the Vale of Moreton.
-Sediments laid down during the latest glaciation, the Devensian (75,000 – 10,000 years BP), and the following temperate climatic stage, the Flandrian (10,000 years – present), occupy the largest areas.
+Sediments laid down during the last glaciation, the Devensian (75,000 – 10,000 years BP), and the following temperate climatic stage, the Flandrian (10,000 years – present), occupy the largest areas.
 Major Devensian deposits include terraces along the main river systems, fan deposits in the Severn Vale, and head in the dip slope valleys of the Cotswold escarpment.
-The post glacial sediments include river alluvium, very widespread and spectacular landslip along the Cotswold Scarp (possibly the largest in Britain), and local occurrences of tufa and peat.
+The post-glacial sediments include river alluvium, very widespread and spectacular landslip along the Cotswold Scarp (possibly the largest in Britain), and local occurrences of tufa and peat.

 Although the essential character of the modern topography is thought to have developed during the preceding Tertiary Period, major modifications occurred during the Quaternary.
 The terrace deposits record episodes of shallow but progressive river incision and planation; meltwaters and post-glacial precipitation have carved valleys on the Cotswolds which are now dry or occupied by smaller misfit streams.
 The land-slipped areas on the Cotswold Scarp have a characteristic set of topographic features and are highly responsive to environmental change in and on them, such as caused by increased rainfall or ground engineering projects.